alphagov/govuk-rfcs/rfc-052-pull-request-merging-process.md

 2. The change must have two reviews from people from GDS (preferably GOV.UK).
 This can (and normally will) include the author.

+These rules apply to all applications, including Whitehall.
 As long as these rules are followed, PRs can be reviewed and merged in a way best suited to the situation.

 ### Example scenarios